My village

 Flood risk

-Mountain Risk
+Mountain risk

-By prefectoral decree n°2022-0156 dated 18 March 2022, the following was approved
+By prefectoral decree no. 2022-0156 dated March 18, 2022, the following was approved:

-• modification no. 2 of the Val d'Isère natural risk prevention plan approved in 2006 and modification no. 1 of the general revision no. 2 of the PPRn approved in advance in 2018.
+• modification no. 2 of the Val d'Isère Natural Risk Prevention Plan approved in 2006 and modification no. 1 of the general revision no. 2 of the PPRn approved in advance in 2018.

 PPRN 2018